mlgao55/AI-llama/README.md

 -  Translate the output into other languages

+Note:
-Note : - Data preprocess : parse_doc.py
+- Data preprocess: parse_doc.py
 - Generate Q&A pairs : create_Q_A.py
-       - Translate into other languages : translate.py
+- Translate into other languages: translate.py